 In your quest to garner executive support for the project, you might assume that you should oversell the benefits and underestimate the budget and timeline.
 While this might work for the short term, it will work against you when your team suddenly comes up short.

 Instead, it’s better to be honest and realistic from the beginning.
-As a team, estimate how much the project will cost and how much time it will take.
 Reference key benchmarks such as past integrations and industry estimates to calculate these metrics as accurately as possible.

 6. Poor Planning and Project Management

 Yes, you need an ERP project plan.
-No, that plan shouldn’t remain stored away in a digital file, and only used sporadically throughout the implementation.
+No, that plan shouldn’t remain stored away in a digital file, and only used sporadically throughout the implementation process.

 An ERP plan is only effective if it’s actively used and well-managed.
 This means your project manager should have the skills required to delegate tasks, resolve conflicts, prioritize resources, and more.